tilacyn/resume-matching/README.md

 By now the following goals are set:

-0. Get a resume-vacancy database with **response history**.
+1. Get a resume-vacancy database with **response history**.
-0. Support different resume/vacancy formats (pdf, docx, etc) and create a proper parser for each of the formats which probably be able to parse such features as highlighted words, headers, etc.
+2. Support different resume/vacancy formats (pdf, docx, etc) and create a proper parser for each of the formats which probably be able to parse such features as highlighted words, headers, etc.
-0. For the unified resume / vacancy models (for all the formats) create an embedding vector.
+3. For the unified resume / vacancy models (for all the formats) create an embedding vector.
-0. Implement a base-line (eg genetic algorithm) which is going to find pairs `<Resume, Vacancy>`, which match each other the best.
+4. Implement a base-line (eg genetic algorithm) which is going to find pairs `<Resume, Vacancy>`, which match each other the best.
-0. Learn the function `Resumes x Vacancies -> R`, where the output is considered to be a measure of how well do the resume and the vacancy match each other.
+5. Learn the function `Resumes x Vacancies -> R`, where the output is considered to be a measure of how well do the resume and the vacancy match each other.

 ## Existing solutions

-#### BRAC University study
+### BRAC University study

 The suggested approach includes CV segmentation, Data extraction and Data evaluation.

-1. CV Segmentation is a process when the semi-structured CV form is parsed from a row file.
+1. CV Segmentation is a process when the semi-structured CV form is parsed from a raw file.
 This is mostly done via Font processing, building syntax trees, etc.
 2. Now when we have a segmented resume the goal is ti extract data.
 This can be done using syntax analysis or simple pattern matching.
 Eg syntax analysis may help us to find sentences with projects / achievements /